Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Experiments

 The average and the peak scatter-to-primary ratios for the three test phantoms were $\operatorname{AVG}_{t,\theta}s(t,\theta)/p(t,\theta) =29\%$, and $\max_{t,\theta} s(t,\theta)/p(t,\theta) = 212\%$, with $\operatorname{AVG}_{t,\theta}s(t,\theta)/p(t,\theta) =79\%$ over areas in the projections where $p(t,\theta) < \sqrt{I_0}$.
 The closer scatter-to-primary ratios in areas with $p(t,\theta) < I_0$ vs. those with $p(t,\theta) < \sqrt{I_0}$ indicate that the scatter signals tend to be smoother for these phantoms compared to the Ti rod experiments in Section \ref{sec:ti_rods_CBCT}.
 Owing to this characteristic, the difference in reconstruction quality between PhILSCAT and DSE, as expressed by the average PSNR and SSIM results for the 3 test phantoms in Table \ref{table:recon_acc_poly_3D_recon_CBCT_med}, is reduced compared to Sec.~\ref{sec:ti_rods_CBCT}.
 Still, PhILSCAT suppresses the peak error $20\%$ better than DSE, and does better in terms of PSNR and MAE on average.

-Consistent with the results of other experiments, as seen in the comparison of the magnitude of the reconstruction errors in Fig. \ref{fig:mag_err_comp_3D_CBCT_med_poly}, PhILSCAT performs visibly better than DSE, especially in highly attenuating regions of the phantoms.
+Consistent with the results of the other experiments, as seen in the comparison of the magnitude of the reconstruction errors in Fig. \ref{fig:mag_err_comp_3D_CBCT_med_poly}, PhILSCAT performs visibly better than DSE, especially in highly attenuating regions of the phantoms.
+To highlight differences in the sagittal slice reconstructions, they are shown with a tighter HU window, and the green-boxed regions are zoomed-in at the bottom left of Figs.~\ref{fig:mag_err_comp_3D_CBCT_med_poly}(d) - \ref{fig:mag_err_comp_3D_CBCT_med_poly}(h).
+It is seen that in a highly attenuating region PhILSCAT recovers bone densities better than DSE.